fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/assign-policies-users-and-groups.md

 ## Assign a policy to a group

+> [!IMPORTANT]
+> Groups with the `HiddenGroupMembership` setting enabled can't use group policy assignment.
+Class Teams have this setting enabled by default.

 Policy assignment to groups lets you assign a policy to a group of users, such as a Microsoft 365 group, a security group, or a distribution list.
 The policy assignment is propagated to members of the group according to precedence rules.
 As members are added to or removed from a group, their inherited policy assignments are updated accordingly.

 Policy assignment to groups is recommended for groups of up to 50,000 users but it will also work with larger groups.